 I’m a bit of a gamer at heart.
 When I was a child, I loved to play those old-school text adventures from Infocom.
 Today there’s a smorgasbord of opportunities to play role-playing games with heavy story content.
 One of my favorites in recent years was 2010’s underrated Alpha Protocol, in which the main character was a spy for an ultra-secret government organization.

 In the game universe, it was so secret that spies had to find ways to pay for their own weapons, travel, and equipment, that way pesky oversight could be avoided.
 They called it “the yellow brick road.”
-It was really there as a game mechanic to give the player a choice to painlessly choose one of the many different competing organizations painlessly.
+It was really a game mechanic to give the player a way to switch alignments between the various competing organizations in the game painlessly.

 Unfortunately, a few agents from the Bureau of Alcohol, Tobacco, Firearms, and Explosives appear to have taken Alpha Protocol less as an underappreciated game that should have won an award for its use of “Turn Up The Radio” during a fight, and more as a how-to guide for a stroll on their own yellow brick road.